Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

 Bold
    Toggled with the *Bold* button before typing.
-   Text can also be set to Bold by selecting it then using the *Bold* button in the Tool Shelf.
+   Text can also be set to **bold** by selecting it then using the *Bold* entry in the *Text* menu of the *3D View*.
 Italics
    Toggled with the *Italic* button before typing.
-   Text can also be set to Italic by selecting it then using the *Italic* button in the Tool Shelf.
+   Text can also be set to *italic* by selecting it then using the *Italic* entry in the *Text* menu of the *3D View*.
 Underline
-   Enables underlining, as controlled by the Underline settings above.
+   Enables underlining, as controlled by the :ref:`underline settings<modeling-text-character-underline>` below.
 Small Caps
-   Enable the *Small Caps* option to type characters as small caps.
+   Enable this option to type characters as small caps.

-   The size of the *Small Caps* can be changed with the *Small Caps Scale* setting.
+   The size of the *Small Caps* can be changed with the :ref:`Small Caps Scale setting<modeling-text-character-underline>`.
-   Note that the *Small Caps Scale* is applied the same to all *Small Caps* formatted characters.

 Transform